irfanKaraman/SadTalker/README.md

 # SadTalker

-for using docker download ubuntu:latest and run the container
+for using docker download ubuntu:latest and run the container.
+If you re not using docker skip the command below.
 ```
 docker run --name sadtalker_linux -t -i --rm ubuntu bash
 ```